On Insoluble Transitive Subgroups in the Holomorph of a Finite Soluble Group: Clifford theory

 \section{Clifford theory}

 In this section, $(G,V)$ is again an irreducible solution to Question \ref{main-qn} with $V=\F_p^n$.
-By Proposition \ref{trans}, the subgroup of translations in $G$ is trivial, so $G$ acts faithfully on the irreducible $\F_p[G]$-module $V$.
+By Proposition \ref{trans} and Lemma \ref{p-normal}, the subgroup of translations in $G$ is trivial, so $G$ acts faithfully on the irreducible $\F_p[G]$-module $V$.

 Let $S=\soc(G)$.
-We have seen that $S$ is the direct product of the minimal normal subgroups of $G$, each of which is in turn the direct product of isomorphic non-abelian simple groups permuted transitively by $G$.
-We now consider the representation for the normal subgroup $S$ of $G$ afforded by $V$.
+It follows from Lemma \ref{irred-soc} and Proposition \ref{socle} that $S$ is the direct product of the minimal normal subgroups of $G$, each of which is in turn the direct product of isomorphic non-abelian simple groups permuted transitively by $G$.
+We now consider the representation of the normal subgroup $S$ of $G$ afforded by $V$.
 In other words, we apply Clifford theory to our situation.

 It is convenient to extend scalars to a finite extension $E$ of $\F_p$ which splits $G$.
 Then $E$ also splits every subgroup $H$ of $G$, so every irreducible $E[H]$-module is absolutely irreducible.
 We write $V_E=E \otimes_{\F_p} V$.